 The first Voluntary National Review by the Republic of Serbia is a cornerstone of inclusive, tangibly productive and action-oriented process of review of the ambitious cooperation of the whole of the Government and the whole society in concerted progress towards making the national vision of growing into sustainable by creating equal sustainable opportunities accessible to all and across Serbia.
 Through responsibly strict assessment of implementation of the Agenda for Sustainable Development (2030 Agenda) and the progress made so far in achieving the Sustainable Development Goals (SDGs) within this process of joint review through joint consultations between the Government and all stakeholders, factors have been identified that have contributed to the achievements, both those that contributed to successes and those which caused weaknesses.
-At the same time, the oversight, monitoring and evaluation identified opportunities for adjustment of the national development for which the 2030 Agenda serves as the global plan of action.
+At the same time, the oversight, monitoring and evaluation identified opportunities for adjustment of the national development compass for coherent policy management aimed at full achievement of sustainable development for which the 2030 Agenda serves as the global plan of action.